-It’s not always easy to know how to manage expenses when your loved one only has a small pension.
-Once retired, income can decrease significantly, and it can be difficult to save money without having an additional income such as part time work.
-Luckily, many solutions exist to compensate, which is why in this article we have compiled 10 of the best and most effective ways to save money!
+It’s not always easy to know how to manage your expenses with only a small pension.
+Once retired, income can decrease significantly, and it can be difficult to save money without having an additional income.
+Luckily, many solutions exist to compensate.
+This is why in this article we have compiled 10 of the best and most effective ways to save money!

 1. Write Down your Expenses